SujalBhatt/Ecommerce-Follow-Along/README.md

 Used bcrypt.hash() to encrypt passwords before saving them to the database.
 Validated user input to ensure completeness and security.
 Successfully tested the endpoint using Postman/Thunderclient to verify proper functionality.

+## Milestone 7: User Authentication and JWT Implementation

+### Objective
+Implemented user authentication using JSON Web Tokens (JWT) to manage user sessions securely.
+This milestone ensures that only authenticated users can access protected routes and perform specific actions within the application.

+### Key Features Implemented
+1. **JWT Authentication**:
+   - Generated JWT tokens upon successful user login.
+   - Implemented middleware to verify JWT tokens for protected routes.

+2. **Login Endpoint**:
+   - Created a POST endpoint `/login` to authenticate users.
+   - Validated user credentials and generated a JWT token upon successful authentication.

+3. **Protected Routes**:
+   - Secured specific routes by requiring a valid JWT token for access.
+   - Implemented middleware to decode and verify tokens, ensuring only authenticated users can proceed.

+### Technologies Used
+- Node.js
+- Express.js
+- MongoDB
+- bcrypt
+- jsonwebtoken

+### Steps Followed
+1. **Login Endpoint**:
+   - Set up a POST endpoint `/login` to handle user login requests.
+   - Used bcrypt.compare() to verify user passwords.
+   - Generated a JWT token using jsonwebtoken upon successful authentication.

+2. **JWT Middleware**:
+   - Created middleware to verify JWT tokens for protected routes.
+   - Decoded tokens to extract user information and validate authenticity.

+3. **Protected Routes**:
+   - Applied JWT middleware to routes that require authentication.
+   - Ensured that only users with valid tokens can access these routes.

+### Outcome
+At the end of this milestone, the application supports secure user authentication using JWT.
+This enhances security by ensuring that only authenticated users can access protected resources and perform specific actions.
+The implementation of JWT tokens also lays the groundwork for future features that require user authentication and authorization.